MarshaC713/Advanced-AI-Machine-Learning-Model-using-Python-and-Linear-Regression/README.md

 🍃A positive correlation between the two is best visualised using a scatterplot graph.
 If a possitive correlation exists, the majority of data points will form a linear pattern trending upwards from left to right, as demarked by the red line below.
 As you can see a positive correlation was found in this dataset.

 🍃I completed the code in Python, on IDE Google colabs (a hosted Jupyter notebook Service) and used Python libraries Numpy, Pandas and matplotlib.
 Matplotlib is a comprehensive Python library for creating beautiful visualisations in Python such as the scatterplot below.
-Numpy and Pandas are used to shape arrays (data structures that form containers, storing the numbers below
+Numpy and Pandas are used to shape arrays (data structures that form containers, storing numbers) into matrixes.